converged-computing/metrics-operator/docs/index.md

  - I/O metrics to assess storage options
  - system performance metrics (memory, cpu, etc.)
- - timings
+ - network or other custom metrics / timings

-For this project, we aim to provide both of the following:
+For this project, we aim to provide the following:

 1. A catalog of pre-defined metrics and associated containers you can quickly use
-2. A number of containerized HPC applications to demonstrate using the operator.
+2. A number of containerized HPC applications and experiments to demonstrate using the operator.

 We wanted to create this operator because we didn't have a solid understanding of our application performance (typically from the high performance computing space)